PRADEEPERIYASAMY/MyMovies/README.md

 # MyMovies

-### This app is basically a movie downloading and streaming based on user suggestions.
+### This app basically helps movie downloading and streaming based on user suggestions.